Ideology of the Islamic State: Women and sex roles

 IS publishes material directed at women.
 Although women are not allowed to take up arms, media groups encourage them to play supportive roles within IS, such as providing first aid, cooking, nursing and sewing skills, in order to become "good wives of jihad".

-A document entitled Women in the Islamic State: Manifesto and Case Study, released 23 January 2015 by the media wing of IS's all-female Al-Khansaa Brigade, (issued in Arabic and not translated by IS but by an anti-Islamist Quilliam Foundation) emphasized the paramount importance of marriage and motherhood (as early as nine-years-old) for women.
+A document entitled Women in the Islamic State: Manifesto and Case Study, released 23 January 2015 by the media wing of IS's all-female Al-Khansaa Brigade (issued in Arabic and not translated by IS but by the anti-Islamist Quilliam Foundation), emphasized the paramount importance of marriage and motherhood (as early as nine years old) for women.
 Women should live a life of "sedentariness", fulfilling their "divine duty of motherhood" at home: "Yes, we say 'stay in your houses,' ....."
-Under "exceptional circumstances," women may leave home—doctors, teachers, women studying Islam are exempt from confinement, as are women if they are needed to fight jihad and ordered to do so by religious leaders when there are not enough men around to protect the country from enemy attack.
+Under "exceptional circumstances," women may leave home—doctors, teachers, and women studying Islam are exempt from confinement, as are women if they are needed to fight jihad and ordered to do so by religious leaders when there are not enough men around to protect the country from enemy attack.